spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 The function `midi` takes a mid-instrument and starts to listen on all channels for the events.
-If we want to specify the concrete channel we should use the funtion `midin`:
+If we want to specify the concrete channel we should use the function `midin`:

 ~~~haskell
 midin :: Sigs a => Int -> (Msg -> SE a) -> a